Forming a New Student Organization

 - Reserve space on campus and the use of HLS facilities.

 - Invite speakers to campus.
-Please note that organizations cannot pay speakers to appear.

 - Post open events on the HLS Events Calendar.

 - Receive an organization listserv, e-mail address and web space.

 - Use the HLS name and shield under specific guidelines.

 - Schedule major campus events.

 Step 1: First look through the list of the existing organizations to ensure that your proposed organization won’t duplicate or overlap any other organizations’ objectives or a majority of their membership base.
 There may be room to innovate within the structure of an existing club.
 Students should note, this may involve contacting a number of organizations: see the A to Z listing.

 If you feel that there is still an unmet need after this review, proceed to Step 2.